johndetlefs/shopify-issue-checker/.github/IMPLEMENTATION_PLAN.md

 ## Step 7 — Crawl targets (sales-focused)

 **Goal:** Generate a short list of high-signal URLs to scan.
 **Requirements:** A function that returns ~5–6 pages (home, collections, product if found, cart, search, policy).
+The function should accept a Playwright `Page` instance and the base URL, return `Promise<PageTarget[]>` where `PageTarget` includes `url` and `label` (e.g., 'Homepage', 'Product: Widget Name').
 **Acceptance Criteria:**

 - A utility returns a deduplicated list of first-party URLs.
 - It attempts to extract one or two product/collection URLs from the homepage.
+- Navigation failures are handled gracefully with appropriate logging.

 **Prompt to Copilot:**
-“Implement `src/core/crawl` to return a small, deduped set of scan targets for a Shopify store (home, collections, cart, search, shipping policy, plus one or two product/collection URLs discovered from the homepage).
-Keep it robust and fast.”
+"Implement `src/core/crawl` to return a small, deduped set of scan targets for a Shopify store (home, collections, cart, search, shipping policy, plus one or two product/collection URLs discovered from the homepage).
+The function should accept a Playwright `Page` instance and the base URL, return `Promise<PageTarget[]>` where `PageTarget` includes `url` and `label`.
+Handle navigation failures gracefully.
+Keep it robust and fast."

 ---